Free Spoken English Self-Test

 Best for founders, executives, and international professionals who already use English at work, but want to sound clearer, more natural, and more credible when they speak.

-What This Test Will Actually Show You
+What This Test Reveals

-That friction can make your English sound heavier, less natural, and less precise than your actual level of expertise.
-This test helps you hear that difference for yourself.
+That friction can make your English sound heavier, less natural, or less precise than your actual level.

 Clarity How easy are you to understand the first time?